Updated January 14, 2024

 This person will burn about 2,800 calories while hiking.
 Now, let’s say this person’s RMR is 1700 calories.
 That means that this person’s total daily energy expenditure will be nearly 4,500 calories for the entire day.
 Now imagine if we add in inclement weather (did you know that shivering can burn 400 calories/hour?), hike for a longer period of time, or add a heavier pack; the energy expenditure can really add up!

 4. Sense of Community

-Although hiking isn’t considered a team sport it’s certainly enjoyable when done with others.
+Although hiking isn’t considered a team sport, it’s enjoyable when done with others.
 If you are new to the community, then welcome!
 In the same way that the backpacking community has now brought us together virtually, hiking as a physical activity also brings people together.
-Hikers oftentimes choose to hit the trail with a partner whether that’s a friend, significant other, or a stranger looking to enjoy the same path.
+Hikers oftentimes choose to hit the trail with a partner, whether that’s a friend, significant other, or a stranger looking to enjoy the same path.
 There are also many hiking groups that meet to experience popular hiking paths together.

 5. Other Health Benefits

 Have you ever experienced a “runner’s high”?

 Backpacking can also cause the same sensation.
-During exercise, the body releases endorphins or “happy hormones” called serotonin and dopamine.
+The body releases endorphins or “happy hormones” called serotonin and dopamine during exercise.
 These natural endorphins are associated with feelings of improved mood, increased pleasure, and decreased sensation of pain.
 They are what cause the “happy high” feeling during or after a hike.

 Being in nature is also associated with better mental and physical health.
 A study in 2017 compared walking on a treadmill to hiking outdoors.
 They found that compared to treadmill walking, the hikers experienced significant increases in affective valence (pleasure), elation, and calmness and a significant decrease in both fatigue and anxiety.
-The combination of benefits from both exercise and Vitamin N (nature) is what makes hiking such a great sport.
+The combination of benefits from exercise and Vitamin N (nature) makes hiking such a great sport.
 Much like the elation associated with winning a team sport, backpacking is associated with many of the same feelings.

 Now That We Agree That Backpackers are Athletes…